pansilugunaratna/flexus_app/README.md

 ## Bugs and Comments
-To report bugs and comment on the base app please contact me (dilan@dilan.me)
+To report bugs or comments on this app or if you are looking to create an Flutter app based on this app please contact me (dilan@dilan.me)